- cyproterone acetate

 Conditions require strict medical supervision

 If any of the conditions/risk factors mentioned below is present, the benefits of the use of Co-cyprindiol should be weighed against the possible risks for each individual woman and discussed with the woman before she decides to start using Co-cyprindiol.
-Deterioration or first appearance of any of these conditions may indicate that co-cyprindiol should be discontinued.
-The woman should then contact her physician.
+In the event of aggravation, exacerbation or first appearance of any of these conditions or risk factors. .
+The woman should contact her physician.
 The physician should then decide on whether the use of Co-cyprindiol should be discontinued:

 • Diabetes mellitus with mild vascular disease or mild nephropathy, retinopathy or neuropathy